Parenting & Development

 What is BAN-PAUD accreditation?+

 BAN-PAUD PNF is Indonesia's national accreditation body for early childhood programs.
-Accreditation confirms the school meets Permendikbud 137/2014 standards for curriculum, staffing, and safety.
+Accreditation confirms the school has been inspected against national standards for curriculum, staffing, and safety.

 How much does preschool cost in Jakarta?+